varungujarathi9/Jenkins-Hello-World/README.md

 5. Now, go to `Configure System` in `Manage Jenkins`

 6. Scroll down to `Git plugin`

    a.
 Add your GitHub username & email address

+7. Now go to your GitHub repository, go to `Settings`, go to `Webhooks`, click on `Add Webhook`

+8. For the payload URL, provide your Jenkins URL and the GitHub webhook path at the end of the URL - `https://<JENKINS_URL>/github-webhook/.`

+9. `Content type` should be JSON

+10. In `Which events would you like to trigger this webhook?` select `Just the push event.`

 Now we are ready to integrate any GitHub repository with Jenkins